components.email

 Do we need a developer for every campaign?

-No. Most day-to-day work happens in the visual designer: configure the component, preview it, then export HTML for your ESP.
-Developers matter when you need custom endpoints, data contracts, or deeper integration—not for every campaign refresh.
+No. We’ve created a component editor that allows users to configure the component, preview it, then export HTML for your ESP.
+Developers matter when you need custom endpoints, data contracts, or deeper integration.

 Will this work with our CRM/ESP stack?